 - Upon notification of an incident the Chief Warden (generally this would be the Walgett Landfill Operations Contractor or other most senior staff member at the site) determines the need for evacuation. - 2.
 Chief Warden contacts the emergency services by telephone dialling '000' and providing all information they require (i.e. caller name, incident type, size, etc.). - 3.
 Chief Warden sounds the evacuation alarm (if one present) or provides the evacuation advice to all personnel and facility users on site & initiates measures to restrict vehicles entering the facility. - 4.
 The Chief Warden determines safe evacuation routes and directs personnel and facility users to the Evacuation Assembly Point.
 Where necessary unlock gates on evacuation routes so as to provide for movement to the Primary Evacuation Point or an Alternate Evacuation Point - 5.
 Prior to leaving the facility the Chief Warden with the assistance of any area deputy / area wardens accounts for all personnel including checking of all work areas. - 6.
 Upon arrival at the Primary Evacuation Point the Chief Warden is to; - a) Confirm the presence or otherwise of all personnel/staff and facility users (as far as practical) - b) Determine the suitability of the Primary Evacuation Point.
-If necessary initiate movement to an Alternate Evacuation Point or Post Evacuation Assembly Area. - c) Upon their arrival briefs the Emergency Services including the status of facility personnel. - d) Co-ordinate with the Director Environmental Services (WSC) for movement of personnel to the Post - Evacuation Assembly Area. - e) Brief the Director Environmental Services (WSC) on the incident and provide an update of the actions initiated to date. - 7.
+If necessary initiate movement to an Alternate Evacuation Point or Post Evacuation Assembly Area. - c) Upon their arrival briefs the Emergency Services including the status of facility personnel. - d) Co-ordinate with the Director Environmental Services (WSC) for movement of personnel to the Post

+Evacuation Assembly Area.

+- e) Brief the Director Environmental Services (WSC) on the incident and provide an update of the actions initiated to date. - 7.
 The Chief Warden is to report the details of the event on an Incident Notification Report Form and refer to the Director Environmental Services (WSC)

-BENEFIT OF COMPLIANCE TO PROCEDURE: • Meeting the legislative requirements. • Improved safety for site staff and users CONSEQUENCE OF NON-COMPLIANCE TO INSTRUCTION: • Violations and/or fines from Regulatory Agencies • Death or injury to site staff / visitors REVIEWED BY: APPROVED BY:
+- Meeting the legislative requirements. - Improved safety for site staff and users

+- Violations and/or fines from Regulatory Agencies - Death or injury to site staff / visitors
-DATE

-DATE:

-EMERGENCY CHECKLIST FOR CHIEF WARDEN Name of Chief Warden: Time at which potential emergency was raised: Location of potential emergency: Description of potential emergency: IF EMERGENCY IS DECLARED: Emergency declared Time ALERT signal activated (if available) Time Phone relevant Emergency Service on '000' Time IF SITE EVACUATION IS NECESSARY: Evacuation signal activated / advice issued?
+EMERGENCY CHECKLIST FOR CHIEF WARDEN

+Name of Chief Wa ame of Chief Warden:

+Time at which potential emergency was raised:

+Location of potential emergency:

+Description of potential emergency:

+IF EMERGENCY Y IS DECLARED:

+Emergency declared Time

+ALERT signal acti ivated (if available) Time

+Phone relevant Emergency Service on '000' Time

+IF SITE EVACUATION IS NECESSARY:

+Evacuation signal activated / advice issued?
 Time

-Deputy/ Area complete: Wardens report evacu ation is
+Deputy/ Area Wardens report evacuation is complete:

-AREA WARDEN AREA EVAC JATED COMMENTS
+AREA WARDEN AREA EV ACUATED COMMENTS

-ı

 ADVISED EMERGENCY SERVICE: TIME

-APPENDIX 26: MANAGEMENT OF ASBESTOS S (SOP)
+APPENDIX 26: MANAGEMENT OF ASBESTOS (SOP)